Recreate a classic Chinese takeaway menu item with this delicious restaurant style hot & sour soup recipe.

 - 1 spring onion sliced

-First, prepare the dried fungus and shitake mushroom.
-Place the fungus and shitake mushroom in a bowl, cover with warm (not boiling) water and set aside for 20-30 minutes.
+- Put the shitake mushroom and dried fungus strips in a bowl, cover with warm (not boiling) water and set aside for 20-30 minutes.
 Rinse & drain, finely slice & set aside.
+Slice the cooked meat, bamboo shoots and carrot into thin strips.

-Heat a wok or soup pot over a medium heat.
+- Heat a wok or soup pot over a medium heat.
 Add the garlic & ginger paste and warm through for 30 seconds.
-Add the chicken stock, salt, msg, sugar, light soy sauce, dark soy sauce & chilli bean sauce.
+Add the chicken stock, salt, msg, sugar, light soy sauce, dark soy sauce & hot bean sauce and mix well.

-Add the prepared fungus & shitake mushroom.
-Add the cooked pork, bamboo shoots & sliced carrot.
+- Add the sliced meat and vegetables to the simmering soup.
 Bring to the boil & simmer for 2-3 minutes.
 Add the white pepper & black vinegar and mix well.

 Looks ace.
 Went to buy book but paperback sold out and no date for a restock, thanks again for the recipe.